FlameNutrition/flame-coach-web/CONTRIBUTING.md

 If you want to contribute to this repository, you are in the right place 🙂.
 Here you will find the best way to contribute and also make some improvements in this document!

-Please be aware this opensource project is new and most of the following rules/processes are under experience, if you have any question or suggestions please contact me directly.
+Please be aware this opensource project is new.
+Thus, most of the following rules/processes are under experience.
+If you have any questions or suggestions, please contact me directly.

 ## Contributions we are looking for